miseeger/AutofacModularity/README.md

 In this implementation only the service classes decorated with the `RegisterServiceAttribute` will definitely be registered.

+The Data-Layer (here: `AfMulti.Common.Data.dll`) should be registered as `InstancePerDependency` because a Singleton could result in confusion when the data service ist injected into an WebAPI- Controller.
+So just use this default lifecycle.

 ```csharp
 	public class CommonServicesModule : ConfigurableModule